aspnet/SignalR/specs/HubProtocol.md

 Note that the final frame still ends with the `;` terminator, and that since the body may contain `;`, newlines, etc., the length is specified in order to know exactly where the body ends.

-## Message Pack (MsgPack) encoding
+## MessagePack (MsgPack) encoding

 In the MsgPack Encoding of the SignalR Protocol, each Message is represented as a single MsgPack array containing items that correspond to properties of the given hub protocol message.
 The array items may be primitive values, arrays (e.g. method arguments) or objects (e.g. argument value).
-The first item of the array contains the type of the message.
+The first item in the array is the message type.

-Message Pack uses different formats to encode values.
+MessagePack uses different formats to encode values.
 Refer to the [MsgPack format spec](https://github.com/msgpack/msgpack/blob/master/spec.md#formats) for format definitions.

 ### Invocation Message Encoding